Best Native Grasses for Bird Cover and Beneficial Insects

 How Native Grasses Improve Yard Ecology

-Their roots stabilize soil, reduce runoff, and improve infiltration.
-This matters for erosion control, but it also helps the organisms living below ground.
-A stable soil system supports more diverse insect and microbial life.
+Native grasses have strong root systems that help stabilize soil, reduce runoff, and improve water infiltration.
+This matters for erosion control, but it also benefits the organisms living below ground.

 Seasonal continuity

-Many garden plants flower briefly.
-Grasses extend habitat value through the dormant season, when birds still need cover and insects still need refuge.
-That continuity is one reason grasses are so important in native habitat plants.
+Many garden plants provide value only while they are blooming.
+Native grasses extend habitat usefulness into the dormant season, when birds still need cover and insects still need shelter.

 Less disturbance, more life